affixalex/crowdcrunch/README.md

 At a glance, you can see that this repository is itself a Helm chart.
 Deployment and rolling upgrades are a fundamental part of the design here!

 Let's create some subcharts describing our microservices.
-These are already in the repository, but this is how it begins!

     cd charts
     helm create customers